 Unless you are interested in what the person is wearing, you don’t really require the full body in the picture.
 A lot of photographers make this mistake.
 And that is accentuated when you hold the camera in landscape or horizontal fashion.

 For example, there is your portrait - a standing, full body picture, in the centre of the frame, camera held horizontally and a whole heap of unwanted stuff on either side of the subject and unless you knew who the person was, their face is so small it is almost unrecognisable.

 So, Select 'Portrait Mode' on your mode dial or use aperture priority and select a wide aperture, EG: F2.8 (to blur the background).

 Turn your camera on its side, get in close to fill the frame with your subject; after all, you only need what you want to see in the shot.

 Be sure to focus on the eyes and if the subject is a child, get down on one knee to be at eye level or even lower for that matter.
 Try as many varied points of view and settings as you can till you are satisfied you are getting the right kind of shots.
 If the child is busy doing something interesting include that in the shot as well.
 It could provide fond memories later in life and adds interest.

 The ideal lens focal length for portraits is around 130mm, wide angle lenses will only distort facial features at close range.
 So if your camera has a zoom lens, try to operate it in the 110 - 130mm range.

-Select a neutral outdoors background, like a plain wall or green bush, with the sun behind you and to one side.
+For a posing tip, firstly, select a neutral outdoors background, like a plain wall or green bush, with the sun behind you and to one side.
 Your subject should then be placed about 2 metres out from the selected background.